eejdoowad/dawoodjee.com/src/blog/focused-search-experience.md

 - The blue search button is useless to me because I always submit my searches using the "Enter" key.
 - The "x" button is useless to me because I never clear the search query.
 - The "About X results (Y seconds)" notice is useless to me.
-I dont't care unless something went wrong.
+I don't care unless something went wrong.
 - The "Sort by relevance/recency" toggle is useless because the recency sort is useless.
 What I really want is a time range filter.
 - There's additional Google branding at the bottom of the page I don't care